Real Estate Talk:

 Cons to selling without warranty:

-- The vendor may end up with a lower selling price or take much longer to sell, since selling without warranty raises many red flags of warning.
+- The vendor may end up with a lower selling price or take much longer to sell since selling without warranty raises many red flags warnings.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.